 Set a timer or tell yourself you will write for twenty minutes.
 Once you start, I bet you’ll write longer than that.
 If you write a few times a day with twenty minutes in mind, you might be surprised at your day’s word count.

-Emotional state of the characters.
+The emotional state of the characters.

 Make sure to give your characters motivation and emotional responses.
 There’s nothing more boring than 2-dimensional characters.
 That happened to me when I first started writing seven years ago.
 Why?
 Because my main character was me!
 Mistakes were made.